cqse/teamscale-profiler-dotnet/documentation/userguide.md

 ```

 You can have any number of sections under `match`.
 For each, the profiler will check if it matches the
 currently profiled process.
-If it does, all options under `profiler` are applied.
+If it does, all options under `profiler` are applied in order.
 I.e. later sections
-override previous ones if they match the profiled process.
+override previous ones if they both match the profiled process.

-Currently, only matching against the profiled process path is supported via the `process` key.
+Matching against the profiled process path is supported via the `process` key.
 Its value is
 a C++ ECMAScript-compatible regular expression that must match the entire path of the profiled process.
 If no `process`
 property is given for a section, the section applies to all processes.
 Please note that these regular expressions
 require special care when trying to use backlashes since these are used as an escape character by YAML under certain